 Seoraksan National Park Gang Won Do, South Korea Travel Guide

 SK Telecom, KT, and LG U+ lead as mobile providers.
-All three provide wide coverage, including in mountainous areas like Seoraksan National Park.
+All three provide wide coverage, including in the mountains like Seoraksan National Park.

-SIMS are sold at major airports (ICN, GMP) upon arrival, or at telecom shops in cities like Sokcho.
+SIM cards are available at major airports (ICN, GMP) upon arrival, or at telecom shops in cities like Sokcho.

 South Korea features excellent Wi-Fi infrastructure.
-Free Wi-Fi is widely available in hotels, cafes, restaurants, and common spaces.
+Free Wi-Wi-fi is common in hotels, cafes, restaurants, and common spaces.

-These devices are for rent at airports or pre-bookable online.
+These devices are for rent within airports or pre-bookable online.
 A Portable Wi-Fi device keeps multiple devices connected during your travels.

 Post offices (우체국, ucheguk) are dependable for sending postcards or packages internationally.
 Find them in Sokcho city center.